jyandell83/meet-ya/README.md

 An app where users can store the contact info and share with other users at social events.
 Kind of like digital business cards.

-## A to store your contact info and share quickly while attending networking events.
+## An app to store your contact info and share quickly while attending networking events.

 ### The site: